mxr612/Notes/CCLC2204 Literary Appreciation/Poetry.md

 #### Symbolism

-An object represents the subject / idea.
+An object represents the subject/idea.
 It’s the “symbol” of the idea.

 - Sleep is often related to death.
 Night often suggests darkness, death, or grief.
 Dreams are linked to the future or fate.
-- Seasons often represent ages: winter/old age or death; spring/youth; summer/prime of life; fall or autumn/middle age
+- Seasons often represent ages: winter/old age or death; spring/youth; summer/prime of life; fall or autumn/middle age.
-- Colours are often linked to emotions: red/passion or anger; blue/happiness or calm; green/jealousy; colors are also used to represent states of being: black/death or evil; white/purity or innocence; red/danger; green/growth
+- Colours are often linked to emotions: red/passion or anger; blue/happiness or calm; green/jealousy; colors are also used to represent states of being: black/death or evil; white/purity or innocence; red/danger; green/growth.

 #### Repetition

-Ideas or words that are repeated more than once to emphasise and deepen meaning.
+**Ideas or words** that are **repeated** more than once to **emphasize** and deepen meaning.

 - “And miles to go before I sleep,
    And miles to go before I sleep”